 Buy dried yellowroot and other wild herbs at Payne Mountain Farms.

 Prostate disorders usually do not develop until after the age of thirty-five.
 By age fifty, up to 25% of all men have an enlarged prostate.
-By age seventy, 50% experience the condition.
+By age seventy, 50% experience this condition.
 After the age of eighty, the number rises to over 80%.

 Symptoms of prostate disorders include frequent urination, painful urination, reduced flow of urine, incontinence, fever, lower back pain, leg pain, impotence, loss of libido, reduced immunity, unusual insomnia, and fatigue.

 Prostate disorders sometimes develop after prolonged periods of stress.
 Immunity building herbs should be taken anytime a person experiences a crisis situation.
 Ginseng, goldenseal, yellowroot, Echinacea, dandelion, milk thistle seed, licorice, and astragalus are recommended and should be taken on a regular basis.

 Obesity and hormonal changes contribute to prostate problems.
 A healthy low-fat diet with lots of fiber can help reduce chances of prostate enlargement (and other conditions).
 Eat lots of wheat germ, pumpkin seeds, oatmeal, oat bran, brewer's yeast, sesame seeds, and sea vegetables.
 Avoid tomato juice, red meat, fried foods, refined foods, colas, alcohol, caffeine, tobacco, and over-the-counter antihistamines.